Department of Computer Science

 Restriction: Graduate students only.
 Master of Computer Science Degree students only.
 Master of Data Science Degree students only.

 COMPSCI 276.
-Reasoning in Probabilistic Graphical Models.
+Causal and Probabilistic Reasoning with Graphical Models.
 4 Units.

 COMPSCI 277.
 Control and Reinforcement Learning.
 4 Units.